PCCN Quiz -9

 66 / 125

 BN.
-A patient with a femur fracture reports severe pain unrelieved by opioids, pallor, and paresthesia.
-Pain increases with passive movement.
-What is the priority nursing action?
+A trauma patient with femur fracture reports severe leg pain unrelieved by opioids, with pallor and decreased sensation.
+Passive stretch worsens the pain.
+What is the priority nursing intervention?

 67 / 125